w33ts/dank-memer-wiki/About-Dank-Memer/Vote.md

 Voting is a great way to make some money and to help support the bot.
 Thanks to the daily vote rewards and vote-level rewards, you can earn quite a bit of money and rewards by voting daily/monthly.
 Every vote also helps other Discord users know you enjoy the bot and they should try it out.

 Voting is split into <a href="https://discordbotlist.com/bots/dank-memer/upvote">discordbotlist</a> and <a href="https://dankmemer.lol/freemium">Fremium</a>.
 Each site gives different perks and has their own seperate voting systems

+**Important Note:** Voting or using Freemium from alt accounts is strictly against the <a href="/About-Dank-Memer/Bot-rules">bot rules</a>, and can result in a bot ban or even a permanent Freemium ban.

 <br>